thodson-usgs/discontinuum/README.md

 In general, the `gpytorch` implementation is faster and provides a lot a powerful features, like GPU support, whereas `pymc` is a more complete probabilistic-programming framework, which can be "friendlier" for certain use cases.

+Porting a model from one engine to another ususally involves completely rewriting the guts of the GP. but any other boiler-plate functions should be unaffected.

 ## Roadmap